-The following plants and equipment will be mobilized specifically for the project during site clearance and construction phase.
+The following plants and equipment will be mobilized specifically for the project during construction phase.

-- hydraulic excavator for vegetation clearance;

-- Truck for transportation of materials;

 - Vibratory plate compactor;

 - Concrete mixer;

 - Concrete supply pump and piping; and

 - Daily 4" pump.

 2.3.2 Mobilisation

 As the amount of input materials are relatively minor, the construction materials shall be stored inside the demarcated site throughout the construction period.
 The workers if sourced from outside the island can be accommodated in the existing houses with a small rent.
 This is expected to eliminate the need for putting up a labour quarter and can be cost effective.